csc301-2025-f/deliverable-documents/deliverables/D3_R/review_template.md

 _* Any points that would have helped you to get more information on this subject?_

-### Demo of the application:
+### Project Deployment:
-_* Were the ideas presented in the demo clear and easy to understand?_
+_* Were you able to follow the instructions and install the application on your device?_

-_* Did the team demonstrate all the key features of their application in the demo?_
+_* Did the application run without any errors?_

-_* Did the demo help you in forming a good understanding of the application?_
+_* Any points that would have helped to improve this aspect?_

-_* Any points that would have helped you to get more information on this subject?_
+### Product functionality:

-### Technical Discussion & Key Learnings:
+_* How easy and accessible were the key features of the application?_

-_* Were you able to understand the technical aspects of the project?_
+_* Highlight any bugs or major issues that you could identify_

-_* Do the key learnings presented by the team make sense, are concrete and achievable, and will help to improve the project?_
+_* Is the UI of the application representative of a product similar to this project?_

-_* Any points that would have helped you to get more information on this subject?_
+_* What additional functionalities or improvements could result in a better product?_

 ### Project Documentation:
 _* Was the project readme easy to follow and gives all the necessary details about the project?_